 The third exercise targets landing mechanics, which is yet another pillar of neuro re-ed and injury prevention training.
 Whether you are stepping down stairs or landing from a header in soccer, you need to know how to land correctly.
 You can make this exercise low-impact or high-impact, depending on what your sport or activity is and what you can tolerate.

 Begin by standing with your feet shoulder-width apart.
 Assume the tripod position on both feet.
 Lower your hips back and down slightly, as you lower down into a squat.
 You are going to swing your arms when you go into a small vertical hop, so bring your arms back to get ready.
 Next, swing your arms forward and hop off your toes into the air.
 When you return to the floor, land softly on the balls of your feet first, and immediately lower your hips back down into a squat, for good shock-absorption.
 Repeat the hop again, making sure you are landing softly and quietly on both feet equally.
 Your knees should bend as you land, but remain directly over your feet.
-Keep your knees equi-distant apart throughout the movement; and don’t let them move closer together or farther apart.
+Keep your knees the same distance apart throughout the movement; and don’t let them move closer together or farther apart as you land or initiate the jump.
 Repeat 10-20 soft hop-landings as tolerated.

 That wraps up this post on 3 exercises from 3 different pillars of training, that you can do in as little as 3 minutes!
 If you have any questions about the above exercises or related content, please feel free to reach out to me at DrLeslie@aclstrong.com

-Also, join our new Facebook group, Thriving Athletes Without Injuries, for more education, information, and ideas about preventing sports injuries and helping your athletes thrive on the field and in life.
+Please come Join our Facebook group, Keeping Athletes In The Game, for more education, information, and ideas about preventing sports injuries and helping your athletes thrive on the field or court and in life!